gmarokov/mvp-theme/README.md

 MVP Theme for WordPress is portfolio theme for professional individuals.
 The theme requires MVP-Widgets plugin to make the most of it.
-The theme is inspired by Developer-Theme template from Xiaoying Riley https://github.com/xriley/Developer-Theme NOT PRODUCTION READY!
+The theme is inspired by Developer-Theme template from Xiaoying Riley https://github.com/xriley/Developer-Theme

+NOT PRODUCTION READY!

 Demo
 ---------------
-Demo can be found at my personal website: http://worldwildwebdev.com
+Demo can be found at: http://worldwildwebdev.com

 Features
 ---------------